Exclusive: North Korean official says Trump's comments on nuclear proliferation are "absurd and illogical"

-Trump suggested the U.S. military should withdraw from key allies South Korea and Japan, and both countries could instead arm themselves
+Trump suggested the U.S. military should withdraw from key allies South Korea and Japan, and both countries could instead arm themselves with nuclear weapons.

 “Donald Trump’s remarks are totally absurd and illogical,” says Ri Jong Ryul, deputy-director general of the Institute of International Studies in Pyongyang.